Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Legal implications of ESG

-Legislation on ESG reporting standards is being implemented worldwide, requiring greater institutional transparency.
+Legislation on ESG reporting is being implemented worldwide, requiring greater institutional transparency.

 In the EU, the Corporate Sustainability Reporting Directive (CSRD) entered into force in January 2023, requiring large companies to disclose ESG-related information.

-Countries like the UK, Malaysia, and New Zealand also imposed legislation surrounding ESG reporting, while others, such as the US, are working on establishing ESG disclosure.
+Countries like the UK, Malaysia, and New Zealand also imposed legislation surrounding ESG reporting, while others, such as the US, are working on establishing corporate ESG reporting standards.

-All in all, ESG reporting is slowly becoming a must-have business practice, as companies face mounting pressure to show their commitment to sustainability.
+All in all, ESG reporting is slowly becoming a must-have business practice, as companies face mounting pressure to show their commitment to sustainability efforts.
 With upcoming regulatory requirements and growing stakeholder demands, ESG reporting is no longer optional for your business.

 5 benefits of ESG reporting for companies

 You might be asking, “What’s in it for me?”
-After all, this introduction to ESG paints a picture of systemic restrictions.
+After all, this introduction of ESG paints a picture of systemic restrictions.

 Beyond appeasing stakeholders and complying with changing regulations, ESG reporting brings additional benefits to your company.
 These benefits include: